 How Does T-Mobile US Company Work?

-How Does T-Mobile US Operate?
+How does T-Mobile US work?

 How Does T-Mobile US Company Work?